 Most people start out haphazardly: they create a LinkedIn profile, write a blog post or, perhaps, send out a few Tweets.

 The second biggest mistake is a failure to leverage digital tools.
 In today’s world a resume is a small, but vital element of a personal brand.
-You need more than just one element deployed in order to see best opportunities knocking at your door.
+You need more than just one element deployed in order to have best opportunities knocking at your door.

-I leave you with this quote from Polish Internet entrepreneur Matthew Capala:
+I’ll leave you with this quote from Polish Internet entrepreneur Matthew Capala: